lcouper/DogHeartworm/README.md

 ## Next to do ##

-- q1: pdps for each species
+- q1: pdps (within the boostrapping run) for each species
 - q2: run scripts for Ae. albopictus (starting with model fitting/ finding hyperparameters)

 ## Scripts workflow ##